Healthcare Professionals FAQ

 Each and every day, we are here to help our healthcare professionals.
 If you have immediate concerns, please call 1.866.204.8611.

 Where is Chapters Health System and its affiliates located?

-Chapters Health System is headquartered in Tampa, Florida, with services available in Citrus, Hardee, Hernando, Highlands, Hillsborough, Indian River, Martin, Monroe, Okeechobee, Pasco, Pinellas, Polk and St. Lucie counties.
+Chapters Health System is headquartered in Temple Terrace, Florida, with services available in Alachua, Charlotte, Cherokee, Citrus, Cobb, Collier, Fulton, Glades.
+Gwinnett, Hardee, Hendry, Hernando, Highlands, Hillsborough, Lake, Lee, Marion, Martin, Monroe, Okeechobee, Orange, Osceola, Pasco, Pinellas, Polk, St. Lucie and Sumter counties.
 See All Locations

 How is Chapters Health System different?

 We’re reinventing the healthcare system by providing coordinated, holistic care that improves patient quality of life, while also saving money.
 Chapters Health System provides a continuum of integrated care solutions that begin with a chronic diagnosis.
-Home Care, Palliative Medicine and Hospice Care, Grief Services and many other healthcare and support services are all available to you and your patients.
+Palliative medicine and hospice care, grief services and many other healthcare and support services are all available to you and your patients.
 Partner With Us

 Who receives our care?